faister/iot-workshop/README.md

 - Device SDK: `/home/pi/azure-iot-sdks`
 - Gateway SDK: `/home/pi/azure-iot-gateway-sdk`

 To save time, please skip all sections to do with installing raspbian, cloning git repos and compiling SDKs.
-Feel free to [download the Raspbian image](link) we use here and write it to an SD card following [these instructions](https://www.raspberrypi.org/documentation/installation/installing-images/).
+Feel free to [download the Raspbian image (warning - 2GB)](https://iothack.blob.core.windows.net/image/image8G.zip) we use here and write it to an SD card following [these instructions](https://www.raspberrypi.org/documentation/installation/installing-images/).

 ## Azure IoT Device Management Lab